 My daily breakfast since years.
 It is easy to prepare, nutritious, healthy and filling.
-I think it is healthiest and best for the environment to eat the food that is growing in the place I am at that moment.
-In my two years in Latin America for example I used quinoa instead of rolled oats.
+Since I think it is healthiest and best for the environment to eat the food that is growing in the place I am I used quinoa instead of rolled oats when I was in Latin America.
 But somehow I can’t give up bananas when I am in Europe.
 Together with nut butter they make the oatmeal so delicious creamy.
 I don’t even need any plant-based milk.

 Basic ingredients for 1 Person: